Ways to fulfill AB 1826 requirements

 For more information on donating food and other guidelines to reduce food waste, please visit CalRecycle webpage.

 Restaurants can match with firms that process food waste into animal feed – pelletized for livestock and fish farming.
 If handled properly and safely, food scraps can be donated to animals.
 By donating food scraps to animals, farmers and companies can save money.
 You can contact local solid waste, county agricultural extension office or public health agency for information.
-Also visit EPA's website for more information.
+Also visit the EPA's website for more information.

 Businesses can use the process of in-vessel composting to generate industrial biogas and biofuels.
 For more information on industrial use, please visit the website.
 The San Diego region currently has very limited processing capacity.
 The City is working with its hauler and others in San Diego jurisdiction to help increase the local processing capacity.